 We also explore the relationship between the relative advantage of the proposed models and the data characteristics of the product SKU.
 We find that the models with the estimation window combining (e.g., the ADL-intra-EWC model and the ADL-own-EWC model)have better forecasting performances compared to their counterparts for the SKU’s with high randomness and trend, while the models with intercept corrections (e.g., the ADL-intra-IC model and the ADL-own-IC model) tend to have more advantages compared to their counterparts for the SKU’s with high randomness and trend, with a low proportion of outliers and low level of general variations, and with a low level of sales kurtosis and skewness.

-The approach that we propose here is new to the area of SKU forecasting but we have also identified some areas where we feel there can be further improvements to the forecasting models that we have described in the paper.
+The approach that we propose here is new to the area of SKU forecasting but we have also identified some areas where we feel further improvements could be beneficial.
 For example, for the EWC method, we combine five sets of forecasts based on ten different estimation windows using equal weights.
 The forecasting performance may potentially be improved by changing the number of the estimation windows, by changing the minimum length of the estimation windows, and by exploring alternative forecasting combination schemes (e.g., based on k-fold evaluation).
 For the IC method, Clements and Hendry (1999) summarize various correction schemes each of which may have different effects on the trade-off between the bias and the error variance.
 Furthermore, Ma et al. (2016) propose models which integrate both the intra- and the inter-category promotional information.
-We may investigate if we can further improve the forecasting performance of the ADL-intra-EWC model and the ADL-intra-IC model with inter-category information.
-3) A method alternative to the EWC method and the IC method is directly modeling the changing process of the effect of the marketing activities into the model so that the structural break may potentially be eliminated or be mitigated even when the influencing factors are not observed.
-Foekens, Leeflang, and Wittink (1999) modeled the effect of the price variables using previous prices and the recency and the frequency of previous prices.
-The models are for descriptive purposes and not evaluated in terms of forecasting performance.
-However, one of the challenges for this type of model is the complexity and potential convergence issue in estimation.
+A method alternative to the EWC method and the IC method is directly modeling the changing process of the effect of the marketing activities into the model through, for example, random coefficient models, so that the structural break may potentially be eliminated even when the influencing factors are not observed (Foekens, Leeflang, and Wittink, 1999).

+In summary, the models proposed here produce consistently more accurate forecasts and they also take into account the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.

 Acknowledgement